ClassyDragon/reimagined-enigma/README.md

 v1.0.7.1b Changes:
 1. State class now has a pure virtual destructor.
 2. TetrisGame class now has a destructor to delete current state.

+v1.0.7.2b Changes:
+1. Added pause menu that opens in game when pressing the Esc key.
+2. High score tracking!
+    - High scores for each mode are currently stored under __save/highscores.txt__.
+3. Many structural changes to how to engine works:
+    - Marathon and Sprint mode now inherit from a GameState class.
+    - Tetramino types are now stored as an integer, classified by an enum, as opposed to a char.

 __Previous Versions__